-Alternatively, an employee can choose to share the leave with their partner at different times to maximise the total amount of time with their child.
-For example, a birth parent could decide to end of their maternity leave and return to work allowing their partner to use the remaining leave as SPL.
+Alternatively an employee can choose to share the leave with their partner at different times to maximise the total amount of time with their child.
+For example a mother could decide to end her maternity leave and return to work allowing her partner to use the remaining leave as SPL.

-Example 2 - Birth parent takes 26 weeks' maternity/shared parental leave.
-Partner takes 2 weeks' paternity leave and 13 weeks of shared parental leave return to work after 26 weeks.
-Andrew notifies us that he would like to take a period of 13 weeks leave when his partner returns to work.
+Example 2 - Mother takes 26 weeks maternity/shared parental leave.
+Partner takes 2 weeks paternity leave and 13 weeks of shared parental leave

 Andrew a Project Officer and his partner Lucy who works for another organisation want to take shared parental leave.
 Lucy's employer pays full pay for the first 26 weeks of maternity/shared parental leave, followed by 13 weeks SMP/ShPP.
-Lucy intends to
+Lucy intends to return to work after 26 weeks.
+Andrew notifies us that he would like to take a period of 13 weeks leave when his partner returns to work.